Ocean Colour Scene

-Ocean Colour Scene (often abbreviated to OCS) is an English rock band formed in Birmingham in 1989.
+Ocean Colour Scene (often abbreviated to OCS) are an English rock band formed in Moseley, Birmingham in 1989.
 They have had five top 10 albums, including a number one in 1997.
 They have also achieved seventeen top 40 singles and six top 10 singles to date.

 History

 Early days (1990–1995)

 Ocean Colour Scene was formed from two other bands disbanding; the Boys (Steve Cradock) and Fanatics (Simon Fowler, Damon Minchella, Oscar Harrison).
 Fanatics had released an EP titled Suburban Love Songs in March 1989.
 The name was decided upon when the band went through books in a library looking for words they liked.
 OCS signed to !Phffftt Records in 1990.

 Their first single, "Sway", was released in September 1990.
 When their record label was swallowed up by larger company Phonogram their eponymous début album was remixed, against the band's wishes, to fit in with the baggy/indie-dance musical trend of the time.
 The album was largely deemed a failure.
 Being in dispute with their label, the band was forced back onto unemployment benefits, with no real direction and only able to write new music with no outlet for it.

 In 1993, the start of the turnaround occurred.
 Paul Weller invited the band to support him on some dates of his tour.
 On the back of these performances, Weller invited guitarist Steve Cradock to play on one of his singles, and vocalist Simon Fowler to sing on his album Wild Wood.
 Cradock was asked to play live with Weller on his tour, and the money Cradock made allowed the band to keep paying rent for a studio.